Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9945713/

-• Population: Preclinical models & human trials (dementia, TBI, stroke).
+• Population: Preclinical models and human studies in TBI, dementia, and cognitive decline.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC8219492/